 - (Check box): Allow the selection of each table row.
 Only the marked rows are used for the PTM Profile Chart. - Protein Position: The detected modification sites in the protein.
-The modified amino acid symbol together with the position in the protein sequence is shown. - PTM: The type of PTM being profiled. - -10logP: The best -10logP identification score for the corresponding modified peptides. - AScore: The best PTM AScore associated with the corresponding PTM at the specified site of the modified peptides. - Sample Modified: Total area of the features associated with the corresponding modified peptides for each sample. - Sample Unmodified: Total area of the features associated with the corresponding unmodified peptides for each sample.
+The modified amino acid symbol together with the position in the protein sequence is shown. - PTM: The type of PTM being profiled. - -10logP: The best -10logP identification score for the corresponding modified peptides. - AScore: The best PTM AScore associated with the corresponding PTM at the specified site of the modified peptides. - Ion intensity: The best PTM ion intensity associated with the corresponding PTM at the specified site of the modified peptides. - Sample Modified: Total area of the features associated with the corresponding modified peptides for each sample. - Sample Unmodified: Total area of the features associated with the corresponding unmodified peptides for each sample.